Caferino/Area-51/README.md

 Got busy all month editing and publishing my newest book: "Alcarodian Tales, Evergreen", Spanish edition.
 The Kindle and English editions will come out soon too, free for 5 days every 3 months in Amazon, might get busy again.
 Could only work on a few things meanwhile, like tweaking Lucas' pathfinding, but it needs more work, he flickers badly when touching the edge of his navigation area.
 There are plenty of fixes, but I am deciding which one could be best, the most "realistic" one.
 Same for the project's structure, I know it'd be exageratted for a 2D game like this, but I want to learn what it would be like to manage such a project, those that aim to simulate real life as close as possible.
 Also, I made an idle spritesheet of the pug, there were none online, in case anyone wants it.
 Both the png and GIMP's xcf are at ***Labs/Assets/X. Resources/Animals/lucas idle sheet final***

-For the menu, I plan to learn how to animate it either in the engine or outside, whatever is best, and try to adapt it with a slow fictional company intro and this song I liked which kind of captures the ambience I'd love to make: https://uppbeat.io/track/all-good-folks/quantum-fire see how it goes.
+For the menu, I plan to learn how to animate it either in the engine or outside, with a big broken planet and clock behind the title and a massive sword tearing them apart in pieces, raining black leaves or particles slowly in the background; for now it's as bare-naked as it can get.
+I wanna try to time it well after a slow fictional company intro and the starting high notes of this song I liked, which kind of captures the ambience I'd love to make: https://uppbeat.io/track/all-good-folks/quantum-fire see how it goes.

 ---